openhab/openhab-addons/bundles/org.openhab.voice.openaitts/README.md

 * **apiKey** - The API key to be used for the requests.
 * **apiUrl** - The server API where to reach the AI TTS service.
 * **model**  - The ID of the model to use for TTS.
-* **voice**  - The voice to use when generating the audio.
-Previews of the voices are available in the [text to speech guide](https://platform.openai.com/docs/guides/text-to-speech/voice-options).

 ### Default Text-to-Speech and Voice Configuration